BabbleSim/ext_NRF52_hw_models/docs/README.txt

 Where relevant differences exist, these models try to align with a NRF52382.

 These models are accurate enough to allow the current Zephyr to run and its BLE stack to function.
+For more details please see the notes on the source files for each peripheral model.

-These models are based only the public SOC specifications: http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.nrf52%2Fdita%2Fnrf52%2Fchips%2Fnrf52832.html&cp=2_1
+These models are based only on the public SOC specifications: http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.nrf52%2Fdita%2Fnrf52%2Fchips%2Fnrf52832.html&cp=2_1

 They have been developed without any other knowledge and probably contain